INTERESTED IN JOINING THE LAB?

 Postdoctoral Fellow positions

 We will be recruiting a postdoc to begin in Fall 2025.
-A formal advertisement will be posted in October/November 2024 (watch this space).
+A formal advertisement will be posted in December 2024 (watch this space).
 Current PhD students who are interested in doing a postdoc in the lab should email Prof Crockett with a CV, a brief description of how your research interests intersect with the lab’s current work, and 1-3 papers/preprints that are representative of your skills and interests.
 Prospective postdocs are encouraged to reach out early, ideally a year or more before they wish to start, in order to determine fit and explore funding possibilities.

 PhD Student positions